Mount Karadağ: Caldera formation

 Before the eruption which caused a caldera to form, the extrusion of slags, volcanic ash and debris was occurring.
 A lava flow covered the vent, which forced the pressure of the gas from the magma chamber to pile up and caused a large explosion, leaving a caldera behind.
 Pyroclastic flows were generated, the most effective being in the north flank.
 2.5-4 m of pumice layers underground were found near Madenşehri as a result of the eruption.

 History

 The slopes of the volcano have always been inhabited.
-In fact, Çatalhöyük (ca 7500 BC), one of the earliest neolithic settlements in Anatolia, is located at the north-west of the volcano, and there are Hittite inscriptions on the hills at the south-east of the mountain.
+In fact, Çatalhöyük (ca 7500 BC), one of the earliest neolithic settlements in Anatolia, is located at the north-west of the volcano, and there are Hittite inscriptions on the hills at the south-east of the mountain, belonging to a Great King Hartapu.
 The mountain was called Boratinon in late antiquity.
 Ancient Derbe, which is one of the towns Paul the Apostle had visited, is situated on the east slopes of the mountain.
 During the early ages of Christianity, the towns on the mountain were religious centers.
 There are ruins of early Byzantine settlements all around the mountain and the region is called Binbirkilise (Thousand and One Churches).
 Madenşehri ruins are situated to the north of the crater.
 However, after Christianity was well established in big cities, the settlements on the mountain lost their religious importance.